How Blockchain Uses Cryptographic Techniques to Secure Data

 1. Hashing: The Foundation of Blockchain Security

 Hashing is one of the simplest yet most effective cryptographic techniques used in blockchain.
-When a transaction is added to a blockchain, a cryptographic hash function takes the transaction data and produces a unique fixed-size output known as a “hash.”
-This hash represents the transaction in a compressed form.
+When someone adds a transaction to a blockchain, a cryptographic hash function takes the transaction data and produces a unique fixed-size output known as a “hash.”
+This hash compresses and represents the transaction.

 Once a block is created, it contains a hash of the previous block along with the current transaction data.
 This chaining of blocks forms the blockchain and ensures that any tampering with one block would require altering all subsequent blocks, making it nearly impossible to tamper with blockchain data.
 In 2025, hashing algorithms like SHA-256 (used in Bitcoin) and more advanced techniques such as SHA-3 are in use to make these hash functions more secure and resilient to quantum computing attacks.